schramm-famm/docs/proposal/proposal.md

-pull request can get merged to our master branch in Git, it must be approved by at least one reviewer and a pipeline must be run that will run a suite of tests to validate that there are no breaking changes. _Our use cases for testing will be directly based off of our requirements so that if our tests are passing, we know we have adhereded to our requirements._
+pull request can get merged to our master branch in Git, it must be approved by at least one reviewer and a pipeline must be run that will run a suite of tests to validate that there are no breaking changes. _Our use cases for testing will be directly based off of our requirements so that if our tests are passing, we know we have adhered to our requirements._

 Since we are developing a complex software system, we will need to research technologies for each component of the system.
 We need a scalable platform to run the server-side code, so cloud vendors